 You can configure Enterprise Architect to start Mono for you when you start the debugger.
-You do this by cd path-to-program
+You do this by configuring the 'Runtime Host' page of your Analyzer Script.
+The format of the commands is described here:

-/usr/bin/mono --debug
+/usr/bin/mono --debug --debugger-agent=transport=dt_socket,address=host:port,server=y,suspend=y program where:

---debugger-agent=transport=dt_socket,address=host:port,ser ver=y,suspend=y program

 - path-to-program is the directory path where the program is located

 - host is one of these:

 - localhost

 - an IP address

 - a networked machine name

-- port is the Port for the socket

-- program is the name of the application (such as MonoProgram.exe)
+- port is the Port for the socket - program is the name of the application (such as MonoProgram.exe)